 Workshop Level: 1 & 2.
 Up to 12 participants.
-Certified Instructors: Kim Coggin, and Jo Hodgson and Hilary Dees.
+Certified Instructors: Kim Coggin, and Jo Hodgson.
 Open to all Women, ideal for those who have taken a prior workshop. $273

 Sunday May 7th 2017

-Take part in the first ever Women’s course of this type at The Stone Trust!
+This is the first ever Women’s Only Stone Shaping Workshop at The Stone Trust!
+Exciting!

-This workshop is intended as a follow up to the Women’s Introductory Walling workshop the day before, or to any other Level 1 dry stone walling workshop.
+This workshop is intended as a follow up to the Women’s Introductory Walling workshop the day before.
+We will be learning to shape stones in this workshop.
+Lots more to learn!

 An amazing opportunity for women to learn from women who are professional wallers.